-Steve McQueen had quite a large collection of antique motorcycles and ordered several notorcycle catalogs ar various times over the More recently, a bank contacted Miller to ask f a large quantity of Delorean car literature could be used as collateral for a loan on a new Mercedes.
+Steve McQueen had quite a large collection of antique motorcycles and ordered several motorcycle catalogs at various times over the years.

+More recently, a bank contacted Miller to ask if a large quantity of Delorean car literature could be used as collateral for a loan on a new Mercedes.

-"They were virtually worthless, I told them," filler reports.
-"There were just so many of hem printed.
-I even had a man call me once to isk if I wanted to buy 25,000 Delorean rochures.
-I declined, but was curious why he ad so many.
-It turned out he was the printer, nd when Delorean went belly up, he was stuck ith the brochures and no payment."
-Miller's literature has even been requested y lawyers involved with lawsuits regarding uto manufacturing defects, including the amous Ford Pinto fires.
-"One of the more unusual requests of that type was from an attorney looking for 1950-1980 Ford and Mercury paint samples, Miller recalls.
+"They were virtually worthless, I told them," Miller reports.
+"There were just so many of them printed.
+I even had a man call me once to ask if I wanted to buy 25,000 Delorean brochures.
+I declined, but was curious why he had so many.
+It turned out he was the printer, and when Delorean went belly up, he was stuck with the brochures and no payment."

+Miller's literature has even been requested by lawyers involved with lawsuits regarding auto manufacturing defects, including the famous Ford Pinto fires.

+"One of the more unusual requests of that type was from an attorney looking for the 1950-1980 Ford and Mercury paint samples," Miller recalls.
 "He was handling a multi-million dollar suit involving a toxic dump site where his client was alleging that over the years the factory that produced paint for Mercury had dumped excesses illegally.
-It's still in the courts While these requests are certainly the more exotic, the overwhelming number come from auto enthusiasts and collectors of auto literature, some of whom seek not only the brochure of a particular car in a particular year, but also each printing of the brochure.
+It's still in the courts."
+While these requests are certainly the more exotic, the overwhelming number come from auto enthusiasts and collectors of auto literature, some of whom seek not only the brochure of a particular car in a particular year, but also each printing of the brochure.

 "Some of the auto brochures were re-printed several times in a year," Miller acknowledges.
 "The auto company would add a chrome stripe, and all of the photos or illustrations would change.
 Each change required another printing.
 And the real enthusiast wants every single printing of a given brochure.
 I have a great many in inventory."

 Miller ultimately views himself as something of a middleman when it comes to literature.

 "I guess what this business is all about is giving this literature new life," he states.
-"I find it lying around somewhere, unknown and unappreciated, and collect it in one spot for the enthusiasts.
+"I find it lying around somewhere, unknown and unappreciated, and collect it in one spot for the enthusiasts."

 More often than not, those enthusiasts find the literature they're searching for at Walter Miller's Antique Auto Literature.
 And, who knows, if you've got a box of that auto literature in your attic, you should give him a call.
-You might be surprised what it's worth Walter Miller and the proceed of the call worth Walter Miller and the proceeding the call worth Walter Miller and the proceeding the call worth Walter Miller and the call the c worth.Walter Miller can be reached at (315)432-8282.
+You might be surprised what it's worth.
+Phone: (315) 432-8282.